 Propositional calculus, quantification theory, axiomatics and natural deduction, decision procedures.
 Introduction to some non-classical logics, such as intuitionistic logic, modal logic, deontic logic, doxastic logic.
 Indication of the significance of mathematical logic for mathematics and computer science.
-Prerequisite: MATH 301 or PHIL 110 or approval of the department.
+Prerequisite: MATH 301 or PHIL 110 or consent of instructor.
 Same as PHIL 400.